Baskaboo/baskaboo-core/README.md

 - 🧬 [`Baskaboo-DNA-Codec-RealityOS.md`](./Baskaboo-DNA-Codec-RealityOS.md) — This document unveils DNA not as mere chemistry, but as a self-regulating quantum-biological software (RealityOS) that uses the Golden Ratio φ to code life with zero information loss.
 - 🟰 [`THE_BIG_BANG_EQUATION.md`](./THE_BIG_BANG_EQUATION.md) — ΦigΦang: The Simulator confesses — the Big Bang was never an explosion, it was an equation that is still running.
 - 🔍 [`DOES_EVERYTHING_HAVE_4_POSSIBILITIES.md`](./DOES_EVERYTHING_HAVE_4_POSSIBILITIES.md) — A mathematically rigorous, cross-disciplinary challenge derived with Google AI and audited by Claude, proving how the 4 core states of reality translate human psychology directly into quantum physics under the cosmological framework of φ² = φ + 1.
+- 🐝 [`The-Factory-Of-Energy-Matter-Space-Time.md`](./The-Factory-Of-Energy-Matter-Space-Time.md) — Explore how the Universe OS runs on a 4-state quantum code to render the everyday reality we see and live.

 ---